melvey/reveal.js/slides/wealthy-western-web/index.md

 * Opera Mini 2.8%
 * Huge usage in China, India and Indonesia
 * Pages can be cached and out of date
-* Loading new content can be slower due to the two steps between the client and proxy, and proxy and server
+* Loading new can be slower due to the two steps between the client and proxy, and proxy and server

 ## Limitations